tum-ai/ai-school-2022/README.md

 ![logo](./png/tum-ai-logo.png)

-# AI School 2022
+# AI Collection

+---

-This repository contains a collection of notebooks supporting the lectures of the AI School 2022.
-Here is a list of the notebooks contained in this repository:
+This repository contains a collection of notebooks and links to other repos from past TUMai events.

+---

+## Getting Started

+The repo is organized by semesters.
+In each semester different events took place.

+---

+## Table of Contents

+- WS2223
+  - ai-academy
+    - Object Detection - Driveblocks
+    - MLOps - ZenML
+    - Reinforcement Learning - AppliedAI
+  - bootcamp
+    - pneumonia-classification.ipynb